Canajoharie (village), New York: Geography

 The village is on the south bank of the Mohawk River.

 The New York State Thruway, New York State Route 5S (Erie Boulevard/East Main Street), and New York State Route 10 (Rock Street/Reed Street) pass through the village.
 On the opposite bank of the Mohawk is the community of Palatine Bridge in the Town of Palatine; both names refer to the colonial German settlers.

-Wintergreen Park is one mile from the village and offers views of the Canajoharie Gorge and the Canajoharie Falls.
+Wintergreen Park is one mile from the village downtown and offers views of the Canajoharie Gorge and the Canajoharie Falls.